 - Results: Does your provider offer a lifetime commitment on their results, including adjustments at no additional cost to eligible patients?
 Because every case is unique, be sure to discuss your expectations with your LASIK doctor prior to your surgery.

 The key to successful LASIK surgery lies in the experience and care of the surgeon.
 Your eyes are delicate, so it’s important for you to choose a LASIK surgeon who is not only qualified but who you trust with your vision.
-Experienced, board certified Dr. Rosenbaum in Lansing, Owosso would love to meet with you to discuss your options for LASIK surgery.
+Experienced, board certified Our Doctors in Lansing, Owosso would love to meet with you to discuss your options for LASIK surgery.
 Contact Rosenbaum Eye and Laser Center at 517-393-2020 or website to schedule your free consultation.